Visit the northern end of continental Europe - North Cape at the Magerøya island in Norway

 By plane:

-You find five airports in the region: Alta Airport, Hasvik five-port, Hammerfest Airport, Honningsvåg Airport and Lakselv Airport.
+The region has five airports: Alta Airport, Hasvik five-port, Hammerfest Airport, Honningsvåg Airport and Lakselv Airport.

 By road:

-In Western Finnmark, the roads are good, and you will meet a few problems.
-In the winter the passes in the mountains can be closed for some days.
+The roads are good in Western Finnmark, but you will encounter a few problems.
+In the winter, the mountain passes can be closed for some days.
 You find buses to many inhabited places here, but careful planning is useful because the departures can be infrequent.

 By boat:

 Many take the Hurtigruten from Tromsø to Hammerfest or the North Cape.
-Hurtigruten also offers a "Norwegian Coastal Cruise" along the scenic fjords of Norway, and many think that this cruise is one of the most beautiful tours in the world and here you also visit Øksfjord, Hammerfest, Havøysund and Honningsvåg.
+Hurtigruten also offers a "Norwegian Coastal Cruise" along the scenic fjords of Norway, and many think that this cruise is one of the most beautiful tours in the world. here, you also visit Øksfjord, Hammerfest, Havøysund and Honningsvåg.

 Find routes to this destination.